What is a Multi-CDN Solution? CDN Strategies for Real Time Streaming Performance

 As a refresher, a content delivery network (CDN) is a collection of servers that are strategically placed across a geographic region to deliver digital media to end-users.
 Video content delivery networks can also be referred to as “content distribution networks.”
 CDNs can be used to deliver live streams and other types of digital media.

 CDNs are typically built of a collection of data centers that are spread around the world.
-Each server is strategically placed so that the video signal can travel quickly and easily from one stop to the next to get to the viewer with the lowest latency possible.
+Each server is strategically placed so that the video signal can travel quickly and easily from one stop to the next.
+This is meant to get to the viewer with the lowest latency possible.
 The locations of the servers are called Points of Presence, or PoPs for short.

 While traditional CDNs use physical servers, some CDN providers use an entirely digital approach that uses a network of computers instead.
-These are called Edge servers, and they are becoming more popular.
+These are called Edge servers, and this form of architecture is becoming more popular for better performance.

 The purpose of live streaming CDNs is to shorten the length that a video has to travel in order to maintain the quality and reduce buffering.